aishwaryaravi19/linux/README-Assignment4.md

 Nested Paging (ept=1)             |  Shadow Paging (ept=0)
 ----------------------------------| ---------------------------------
-The VM exits for “EPT_VIOLATION”  | The VM exits for “INVALPG” The VM exits for “EPT_MISCONFIG”  | Count of exits for reason “CR_ACCESS” increased significantly
-                                  | Exit count seen for “XSETBV”
+The VM exits for “EPT_VIOLATION”  | The VM exits for “INVALPG” The VM exits for “EPT_MISCONFIG”  | Count of exits for reason “CR_ACCESS” increased significantly.
+Exit count seen for “XSETBV”

 * In case of shadow paging the count of exits for reason “CR_ACCESS” increased significantly as hypervisor takes exits on access of CR register